June Millington: 1965–1968: The Svelts

 With her mother's assistance, but against her father's wishes, in late 1964, Millington switched from acoustic guitar to electric guitar and bass after a girl from another school who played drums [Kathy Terry] asked if Millington and her sister Jean would like to start a band.
 Millington recalled in 2013:

 We were like, "Yeah, okay!"
 My dad took me to a pawn shop and got me a Sears Roebuck guitar with a little matching amp.
 That was my first rig–a complete and total thrill.
 Jean and I flipped a coin to see who would play bass in the band. (laughs) I won, so I got to stay on guitar.
 We learned to play by listening to the radio and by hanging out with boys who were in bands.
 We were 15 or 16 at the time.

-By early 1965, Millington and her sister Jean formed The Svelts, an all-female rock band, with June on rhythm guitar, Jean on bass, Kathy Terry on drums, and Cathy Carter on guitar.
+By early 1965, Millington and her sister Jean formed the Svelts, an all-female rock band, with June on rhythm guitar, Jean on bass, Kathy Terry on drums, and Cathy Carter on guitar.
 According to Millington, the band's name, "came from a word my brother had just learned in school.
 To be svelte: thin, lithe.
 It sounded like what we wanted to be, kinda classy!"
 The Svelts rehearsed initially in Terry's living room in Sacramento.
-Managed and promoted by Richard "Dick" Leventon (born January 4, 1938; died September 30, 1991), The Svelts performed at sock hops, air force bases, and frat parties and gradually built a following.
+Managed and promoted by Richard "Dick" Leventon, the Svelts performed at sock hops, air force bases, and frat parties and gradually built a following.
 In November 2012, Millington recalled:

 Was it hard?
 Hell, yeah.
 Girls weren't supposed to go electric, so the resistance was incredible at first.
 Was it fun?
 You bet.
 By keeping our grades up at school, we began to lead successful double lives as Philippine-American girls by day, budding rockers at night, except we didn't do rock as much as we did girl group songs and Motown, which meant "He's So Fine" and "Heatwave," with "The Night Before" and "You Really Got Me" thrown in.
 If people danced to it, we did it.
 They were all great songs to cut your teeth on and learn compositionally.